15 Expats Talk about Health Insurance and Healthcare in Bolivia

 As a foreigner living in Bolivia, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Bolivia have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of good quality.
 The public healthcare system is free for Bolivian citizens, but foreigners may be required to pay a fee for services.
-In addition, there are private healthcare facilities available in Bolivia, which may offer higher quality care than the public system," remarked one expat living in Bolivia.
+In addition, there are private healthcare facilities available in Bolivia, which may offer higher quality care than the public system," commented one expat living in Bolivia.

 What have your experiences during the pandemic with the local healthcare system been like?